-Andrews County leases - Andrews County, Texas.
-In 2011, we acquired a 100% working interest and a 75% net revenue interest in the initial leases.
+Andrews and Gaines County leases - In 2011, we acquired a 100% working interest and a 75% net revenue interest in the initial leases in Andrews and Gaines counties.
 Since that time, we have acquired working and net revenue interests in additional producing leases and acquired additional undeveloped acreage in and around our Andrews County leases.
-The working interests range from 2-100% and the net revenue interests range from 2-80%.
-In total, we now own 29,738 gross acres, with 5,835 acres developed and held by production and the remaining 23,903 acres being undeveloped.
-We believe the Andrews County leases contain a considerable number of remaining potential drilling locations.
-Our reserve estimate includes 239 PUD wells.
+The working interests range from 1-100% and the net revenue interests range from 1-80%.
+In total, we now own 30,663 gross acres (18,130 net), with 5,875 gross (5,169 net) acres developed and held by production and the remaining 24,789 gross acres (12,961 net) being undeveloped.
+We believe the Andrews and Gaines County leases contain a considerable number of remaining potential drilling locations.
+Our reserve estimate includes 212 PUD wells.
 Our reserve estimates include the capital costs required to develop these wells.
+Our reserve estimates also include secondary recovery (waterflood) reserves in relation to some of our Andrews County acreage.